garden-io/garden/docs/guides/deprecations.md

 ---
 order: 1
-title: Deprecations and major-version updates
+title: Deprecations and updating to Cedar
 ---

-# Migrating to
+# Deprecations and updating to Cedar

 The next major version of Garden, 0.14 (Cedar), will contain breaking changes.
 To make the update as seamless as possible for your team, avoid functionality that has been deprecated in Garden 0.13.